TanujairamV/nucleus-shell/README.md

 ## Configuration and customization

-- Enable or disable modules by editing `~/.config/aelyxshell/config.json` or configuring the shell.
+- Configure the shell by editing `~/.config/aelyxshell/config.json` or using the builtin settings app..
 - Prompt and completion settings are separated into dedicated modules for easy replacement.

 ---